WenxinZhou/conquer/README.md

-# Conquer (Convolution Smoothed Quantile Regression)
+# conquer (Convolution Smoothed Quantile Regression)
 This package (in python) consists of two parts.
 Part I applies a convolution smoothing approach to fit linear quantile regression models, referred to as *conquer*.
 Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
 The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
 This algorithm is scalable to very large-scale datasets.
 For R implementation, see the ``conquer`` package on [``CRAN``](https://cran.r-project.org/web/packages/conquer/index.html) (also embedded in [``quantreg``](https://cran.r-project.org/web/packages/quantreg/index.html) as an alternative approach to `fn` and `pfn`).

 Part II fits sparse quantile regression models in high dimensions via *L<sub>1</sub>*-penalized and iteratively reweighted *L<sub>1</sub>*-penalized (IRW-*L<sub>1</sub>*) conquer methods.
 The IRW method is motivated by the local linear approximation (LLA) algorithm proposed by [Zou & Li (2008)](https://projecteuclid.org/journals/annals-of-statistics/volume-36/issue-4/One-step-sparse-estimates-in-nonconcave-penalized-likelihood-models/10.1214/009053607000000802.full) for folded concave penalized estimation, typified by the SCAD penalty ([Fan & Li, 2001](https://fan.princeton.edu/papers/01/penlike.pdf)) and the minimax concave penalty (MCP) ([Zhang, 2010](https://projecteuclid.org/journals/annals-of-statistics/volume-38/issue-2/Nearly-unbiased-variable-selection-under-minimax-concave-penalty/10.1214/09-AOS729.full)).
 Computationally, the local adaptive majorize-minimization ([LAMM](https://github.com/XiaoouPan/ILAMM)) algorithm is used to solve each weighted *l<sub>1</sub>*-penalized conquer estimator.